 (Can you say, “in the doghouse”?)

 Kind of makes figuring out Benefits Management a no-brainer, doesn’t it?

 Benefits management is hard.
 But the rewards, as you see above, are well worth it.
-A Project Management Times poll identified some top reasons why it doesn’t get done.
-So let’s talk about it.
+A Project Management Times poll identified some top reasons why it doesn’t get done:

 Assuming benefits have been identified, agreement reached between executives and project management on what they are, and a sponsor is on board, next steps could be:

-- Assign resource to the effort.
+#1 – Assign resources to the effort.
 Benefits Management is management.
 It takes attention for the duration of the project – and longer.
 If you don’t have someone who owns this, it’ll likely get lost in all of the “things” you have to do!

 - Tangibles are easier, e.g. 100 new opportunities within 6 months.

 - Intangibles, not as simple – but you still need to manage attaining them.